arifnrsk/Assignment-Day-22-Batch-Processing-with-PySpark/README.md

 ### 2. Environment Setup

-The project uses default environment variables configured in `docker-compose.yml`.
+The project includes a pre-configured `.env` file with all necessary environment variables.
 No additional setup required.

 ### 2. Start Services